cdktf/cdktf-provider-consul/docs/provider.python.md

 - *Type:* str

+A path to a directory of PEM-encoded certificate authority files to use to check the authenticity of client and server connections.

+Can also be specified with the `CONSUL_CAPATH` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs#ca_path ConsulProvider#ca_path}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs#ca_path ConsulProvider#ca_path}

 ---